 - ¾ teaspoon salt

 - ¼ teaspoon paprika

 - 2 cups + 1 cup shredded cheddar cheese low fat if desired

-- In a large skillet, melt butter.
-Stir in flour and cook 1 minute.
+- Meanwhile, make the sauce.
+In a large skillet, melt butter.
+Stir in flour, salt, pepper and paprika and cook 1 minute.

 - Whisk in milk and chicken broth and cook over medium heat, whisking often, until thickened (about 5-6 minutes).

-- Sprinkle with Panko bread crumbs and remaining 1 cup cheese.
-Bake at 350 degrees for 10 minutes or until bubbly.
+- Bake at 350 degrees for 10-15 minutes or until bubbly.
 Broil for 1-2 minutes to brown the top if desired.

 Want to save this recipe?

 Create an account easily save your favorite content, so you never forget a recipe again.